arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - Never enter AWS credentials into the EC2 instance, instead attach IAM roles to the instances

 ## Purchasing Options
-- **On-demand Instances**
+#### On-demand Instances
 - Pay per use (no upfront payment)
 - Highest cost
 - No long-term commitment
 - Recommended for short-term, uninterrupted and **unpredictable** workloads
-- **Reserved Instances**
+#### Standard Reserved Instances
 - Reservation Period: 1 year or 3 years
 - Recommended for steady-state applications (like database)
-- **Convertible Reserved Instances**
+- **Sell unused instances** on the Reserved Instance Marketplace
+#### Convertible Reserved Instances
-	- can change the instance type
+- Can change the instance type
-	- lower discount
+- Lower discount
-- **Scheduled Reserved Instances**
+- **Cannot sell unused instances** on the Reserved Instance Marketplace
+#### Scheduled Reserved Instances
 - reserved for a time window (ex. everyday from 9AM to 5PM)
-- **Spot Instances**
+#### Spot Instances
 - Work on a bidding basis where you are willing to pay a specific max hourly rate for the instance.
 Your instance can terminate if the spot price increases.
 - Good for workloads that are resilient to failure
 	- Distributed jobs (resilient if some nodes go down)
 	- Batch jobs
-- **Dedicated Hosts**
+#### Dedicated Hosts
 - Server hardware is allocated to a specific company (not shared with other companies)
 - 3 year reservation period
 - Billed per host
 - Useful for software that have BYOL (Bring Your Own License) or for companies that have strong regulatory or compliance needs
-- **Dedicated Instances**
+#### Dedicated Instances
 - Dedicated hardware
 - Billed per instance
 - No control over instance placement
-- **Capacity Reservations**
+#### Capacity Reservations
 - Ensure you have the available capacity in an AZ to launch EC2 instances when needed
 - Planned end-date for the reservation (no need for 1 or 3-year commitment)
 - Need to specify the following to create capacity reservation:
 	    - AZ
 	    - Number of instances
 	    - Instance attributes